run-house/runhouse/docs/api/python/cluster.rst

 Nginx
 -----
-Runhouse gives you the option of using `Nginx <https://www.nginx.com/>`_ as a reverse proxy for the Runhouse API server, which is a Fast API launched with `Uvicorn <https://www.uvicorn.org/>`_.
+Runhouse gives you the option of using `Nginx <https://www.nginx.com/>`_ as a reverse proxy for the Runhouse API server, which is a FastAPI app launched with `Uvicorn <https://www.uvicorn.org/>`_.
 Using Nginx provides you with a safer and more conventional approach running the FastAPI app on a higher, non-privileged port (such as 32300, the default Runhouse port) and then use Nginx as a reverse proxy to forward requests from the HTTP port (default: 80) or the HTTPS port (default: 443).

 .. note::